 There are plenty of fun places to eat in Sydney so be sure to bypass the dull ones and go straight to the top trendy restaurants in Sydney.
 Whether it’s for a first date, a friend’s birthday or just to branch out from your regular dining digs, we are here to help you find some of Sydney’s new cool restaurants.

 It is a human instinct to love great food.
 And it is human nature to find great pleasure in exceptional dining.
 But it is easy to become jaded with eating out at the same places or feasting on the same type of cuisine.
-When it comes to cool restaurants, Sydney has a smorgasbord of options and we’ve curated a list of the 20 cool restaurants in Sydney you need to try.
+When it comes to the best restaurants, Sydney has a smorgasbord of options and we’ve curated a list of the 20 cool restaurants in Sydney you need to try.

 For one of the coolest restaurants in Sydney in an iconic locale, you can’t go past the Opera House’s Bennelong.
 Head Chef, Peter Gilmore takes guests on a culinary voyage through the most quintessential Australian cuisine.
 Opt for an a la carte menu, pre or post-theatre dining experience, or simply relax at the bar.
 All dining options include exquisite food and curated wine as well as picturesque views over Sydney Harbour.